clabe45/achievacity/CONTRIBUTING.md

 ```

 ## Additional Notes
-This project is very new and empty, but these documents will grow as the app does.
+This project is very new and empty, but these documents will grow as the app does!